google/opencasebook/trademarks.md

     [https://www.law.berkeley.edu/files/New_Kids_on_the_Block_v_News_America.pdf](https://www.law.berkeley.edu/files/New_Kids_on_the_Block_v_News_America.pdf)
     (citation omitted).

-As another gray area of possible nominative use, consider naming conventions for project forking.[^52] For example, when you fork an original project on GitHub, the result is that you have a different version of the source code from that project copied into your own account at a URL which probably reads "github.com/[yourusername]/[originalprojectname]."
+Project forking's naming conventions are another area of possible nominative use, although it remains a gray area. [^52] Consider how, when you fork an original project on GitHub, the result is that you have a different version of the source code from that project copied into your own account at a URL which probably reads "github.com/[yourusername]/[originalprojectname]."
 The original project name